By Adem Tepedelen

 Loretta Zanatta figured out decades ago that this area is ripe for sparkling-wine production.
 The ensuing wineries to spring up on Vancouver Island and the Gulf Islands over the years, however, have been slow to embrace this style of winemaking.
 Perhaps because it’s too labour intensive or perhaps because wine drinkers are still coming around to the many delights of sparkling wine.
 The fact that Vigneti Zanatta has held true to its original vision — augmented, of course, by other still and frizzante wines in its portfolio — is telling, however.
 “You have the potential to grow a lot of [sparkling wine] grapes,” she says encouragingly, “but as far as consumers … they just don’t drink sparkling wine like they do red wine.
 Which is very unfortunate.
 I try to encourage people to drink bubblies with their meals as well as their celebrations.”

-Perhaps this is a good New Year’s resolution for 2017: Drink more sparkling wine.
+Perhaps this is a good New Year’s resolution: Drink more sparkling wine.
 Better yet, drink more local sparkling wine.

 A bubbly take on the Sidecar, with a bright, citrusy local sparkling wine taking the place of the lemon juice.
 It’s a beautiful golden colour accentuated by a lemon twist.
 Serves one.